Blue Sky (song): Background

-Alternate versions
+Live versions including Duane Allman

-While Duane Allman died before Eat a Peach's release, the Band played the song live several times before and after the album's studio version was recorded.
+While Duane Allman died before Eat a Peach's release, the band played the song live several times before and after the album's studio version was recorded.
 Only one of these performances, recorded live during a September 19, 1971, concert at S.U.N.Y.
 Stonybrook, has been released by the band; several bootleg recordings from other shows circulate.
-Two versions of "Blue Sky" were being performed as of 2012: An Allman Brothers take on the SUNY Stony Brook/Eat a Peach original (with Warren Haynes on lead vocals, though Gregg Allman does them sometimes), and an arrangement which evolved between 1973 and 2001 played by Dickey Betts and his band Great Southern.